gincoat/gincoat.github.io/docs/request-data.md

 ```

 #### Header Data:
-here is how you can get header data:
+Here is how you can get header data:
 ```go
 func SomeHandler(c *gin.Context) {
 	authToken := c.Request.Header["Authorization"] # get the 'authorization' header